 A significant part of the day was spent understanding from the FDA the burdens of proof that drug makers had to meet at various stages along the therapeutic pipeline to have celiac therapies approved.
 Other points discussed included: the low levels of diagnosis, who are potential targets for therapy and clinical trials within the celiac community, what precisely the focus should be of the initial round of therapies (i.e., improving quality of life, symptom relief, villi healing, and disease vaccine), and the psychological impacts of celiac disease on patients and caregivers.

 There are currently five therapies in the pipeline that hope to make living with celiac disease less of a burden.
 The mere fact that GREAT3 was convened by the FDA and so well attended means there is progress being made.
 The presence of pharmaceutical companies with drugs in the pipeline is tremendous progress.
-CDF is proud, through your support, to have been a co-funder of this breakthrough event.
+The Foundation is proud, through your support, to have been a co-funder of this breakthrough event.
 But we still aren’t there yet.
-With your ongoing support and participation, Celiac Disease Foundation will continue to make your voices heard in the legislative, medical, and research communities.
+With your ongoing support and participation, the Celiac Disease Foundation will continue to make your voices heard in the legislative, medical, and research communities.